Hic Sunt Dracones

 If used, it is crucial to ensure the project is appropriately scoped and clearly communicates its expectations and guidelines.

-Can ChatGPT and AI compromise the interviewing process, and should we fear it?
+Can AI compromise the interviewing process, and should we fear them?

 What should the ideal technical interview look like?